-As of July 31, 2019, we had cash, cash equivalents, short-term investments and restricted cash totaling \$436.6 million.
+As of April 30, 2020, we had cash, cash equivalents, short-term investments and restricted cash totaling \$977.5 million.
 Our cash and cash equivalents primarily consist of bank deposits and money market funds.
 Our short-term investments consist of U.S. government treasury securities and our restricted cash represents collateral for our available credit on corporate credit cards.
 We believe our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.

 We have generated significant operating losses and negative cash flows from operations as reflected in our accumulated deficit and condensed consolidated statements of cash flows.
-As of July 31, 2019, we had an accumulated deficit of \$563.3 million.
+As of April 30, 2020, we had an accumulated deficit of \$722.4 million.
 We expect to continue to incur operating losses and negative cash flows from operations in the future and may require additional capital resources to execute strategic initiatives to grow our business.
-Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operation activities, the timing of new subscription introductions, and the continuing market acceptance of our subscriptions and services.
+Our future capital requirements and adequacy of available funds will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing and international operation activities, the timing of new subscription introductions, the continuing market acceptance of our subscriptions and services and the impact of the COVID-19 pandemic on the global economy and our business, financial condition and results of operations.
+As the impact of the COVID-19 pandemic on the global economy and our operations evolves, we will continue to assess our liquidity needs.
 We may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.